mattfmiller/beep-boop/README.md

 ## Description

-  This app will accept a number input by the user and return a range of numbers from 0 to the input number with the following exceptions:
+  <a href="https://mattfmiller.github.io/beep-boop/">This app</a> will accept a number input by the user and return a range of numbers from 0 to the input number with the following exceptions:

   * _1. Numbers that contain a 0 are replaced with "Beep!"_
   * _2. Numbers that contain a 1 are replaced with "Boop!"_